Doing Business with ALCOSAN

 The Purchasing Department will handle any questions regarding purchasing policies, procedures and contracts.
 For more information, please contact Ray Meyer at 412-734-8737.

 Yes, ALCOSAN has an MBE/WBE/DBE policy in place.
-ALCOSAN’s goal is to award 10 to 25 percent annually of all contract dollars to minority, women-owned and disabled business enterprises.
+ALCOSAN’s goal is to award 10 to 25 percent annually of all contract dollars to minority, women-owned and disadvantaged business enterprises.
 ALCOSAN makes every effort to meet that goal in its contracts, and to encourage that goal among its contractors and subcontractors.
 For more information regarding the MBE/WBE/ DBE policy, please contact Ray Meyer at 412-734-8737.

 In order to be considered as an MBE/WBE/DBE business by ALCOSAN, does my business have to be certified?